Terriers

 Ideally, getting them involved with dog sports can help keep them fit but make sure to give them between half a cup to 1.5 cups of dog food per day.

-The Westie is a fairly popular breed without having the designer breed price tag that can often come with some of the dog types available nowadays.
+The Westie is a fairly popular breed without having the designer breed price tag other dogs these days.
 The average price of a Westie puppy from a breeder will likely set you back by about $1,000.

-For rescue centres and shelters, you may find them for a more affordable cost.
+In rescue centres and shelters, you may find them at a more affordable cost.